 Patients 3 and 4

-- Both patients presented with symptoms consistent with an allergic reaction shortly after consuming kombucha.
+- Both patients presented with symptoms consistent with an allergic reaction to kombucha, shortly after drinking kombucha.
 They were treated for allergy and discharged.

 The researchers looked at scientific literature to explain what they saw in these patients, but conducted no experiments themselves.
 Patient 2 had retested herself with kombucha and confirmed that her symptoms returned when she drank it.
 They considered it unethical, given their symptoms, to ask the other patients to re-challenge themselves with kombucha.